Characterization of Excess Risk for Locally Strongly Convex Population Risk: Proof in Section

 then $\bw_{\bS,k}^{*}$ is a local minimum of $R_{\bS}(\cdot)$.
 Similarly, $\bw_{\bS^{\prime},k}^{*}$ is a local minimum of $R_{\bS^{\prime}}(\cdot)$.
 Thus we get the conclusion by event probability upper bound \eqref{eq:event probability bound}. \end{proof}

 This lemma implies that $R_{\bS}(\cdot)$ is locally strongly convex around those local minima close to population local minima with high probability.
-Now, we are ready to give the proof of Theorem \ref{thm:genearlization error on minima}.
+Now, we are ready to give the proof of Lemma \ref{lem:genearlization error on minima}.